webpack/webpack.js.org/src/content/guides/caching.md

   };
 ```

-W> Note that order matters here.
+T> Note that order matters here.
 The order of `'splitChunks'` and `'runtimeChunk'` doesn't have any importance in this context.

 Let's run another build to see our new `vendor` bundle: